imaguiraga/flow-diagram-kyrcoh/README.md

 # ID generation

-use an hierarchical id generation scheme where every order indicate a new depth
+Use an hierarchical id generation scheme, where every order indicate a new depth

-i.e a -> b -> c yields
+i.e: a -> b -> c yields
          b -> d
-a=0 b=00 c=000 d = 001
+a = 0, b = 0.0, c = 0.0.0, d = 0.0.1

+- create custom shape from node properties
+- dynamically redraw the diagram based on when the state change
+- leverage layout and rendering functionalities.